"A book has got smell. A new book smells great. An old book smells even better. An old book smells like ancient Egypt." - Ray Bradbury

 E-books even provided an outlet to self-publish my first book, The Dragon Princess.
 And the same with the ensuing three books, too, plus the opportunity in recent years to include offering them in paperback and hard cover form.

 Audio books, well, I tried but often found myself distracted.
-There are people I know who are able to listen to books and multi-task but I often lost track of what I was listening to.
+People I know are able to listen to books and multi-task but I often lost track of what I was listening to.
 So much that I failed to find myself fully immersed in the story.

 A book in my hands is the way I continue to read.
 I might be missing out on some great stories, in some instances.
 And I am glad these options are available to the public.
 Because a public who reads is a public who grows.